(click on link to jump to section)

 And Kansas has spawned an entire workforce of tens of thousands of dedicated and enduring craftsmen and

 skilled laborers, technicians and pilots, and aviation industry executives, firmly committed to building, maintaining, operating and managing the aircraft that the world relys upon.
-Working together, they make aviation the 2nd largest industry in Kansas, after agriculture -- making Kansas one of the most globally recognized and respected leaders of the aviation industry.
+Working together, they make aviation the second-largest industry in Kansas, after agriculture -- making Kansas one of the most globally recognized and respected leaders of the aviation industry.

 From efficiency-boosting winglets, to space-age "glass cockpit" instrument panels, to trend-setting light, stout composite-shell aircraft, the trends are tried and proven here, first -- emerging on Kansas aircraft that set the pace for the world.